Python-World/Python_and_the_Web/Scripts/API/Fork and Clone/README.md

 ### Screenshot/GIF showing the sample use of the script
 <!--Remove the below lines and add yours -->
-Screenshot showing sample use of script is present in example.png
+Screenshot showing sample use of script is present in Forking.png and Cloning.png

 ## *Author Name*
 <!--Remove the below lines and add yours -->